EuropaYou/broken-video-file-detector/README.md

 ## Features

-Easily browse and select a directory for scanning.
+**Scan:** Start the scanning process to identify broken video files in the selected directory.

-Perform a recursive scan to find broken video files within subdirectories.
+**Recursive Search:** Toggle between recursive (subdirectories included) and non-recursive search modes.

-Display a list of broken video files found during the scan.
+**Cache Search:** Toggle between using a cache file for faster subsequent scans.

-Delete individual broken video files.
+**Delete Selected:** Delete the selected broken video file.

-Delete all broken video files at once.
+**Delete All:** Delete all broken video files listed.

-Rescan the directory to find newly broken files.
+**Status Updates:** Real-time status updates on the scanning and deletion processes.

 ## Requirements
 Python 3.x